 The Flora & Vegetation of Shropshire is still available in print.
 You can order it here for £35 plus £4.95 postage (UK only) via Paypal (either using a Paypal account or any credit/debit card).
 We will send it to the address given with your payment, unless you tell us otherwise).

-Alternatively, you can get a complete, searchable pdf from the archive folder below, or the species accounts updated to include discoveries and taxonomic changes since 2015 (called Flora of Shropshire 2016).
+Alternatively, you can get a complete, searchable pdf from the archive folder below, or the species accounts updated to include discoveries and taxonomic changes since 2015.

 Our publications archive Dropbox folder contains many books and reports of interest to botanists and ecologists in Shropshire, including Site Floras of Attingham Park, Haughmond Hill, the Stiperstones and Shrewsbury, as well as Rare Plants of Shropshire and several county Floras.
 It also contains scanned copies of many of the Caradoc & Sever Valley Field Club’s publications.